How to Interpolate Missing Data in Excel (4 Ways)

 using linear interpolation formula to Interpolate Data that are Missing

-• Right after that, go to Fill > Series.
+• Go to Fill > Series.

 • In the Series window, click on the Columns in the Series in option and select Linear in the Type option.

 • You can see that the Step values are now set to 2.5 by default.
-You can edit these values for your need.

-• Click OK after this.
+• Click OK.

-• After clicking OK, we can see that the cell with the missing values now has the values retrieved by using the Linear Trend.
+• The cell with the missing values now has the values retrieved by using the Linear Trend.

 interpolating missing data using the linear trend method

-2. Utilizing Growth Trend Method
+Method 2 – Utilizing Growth Trend Method

 When predicting future growth based on past data, growth trend interpolation in Excel can be useful.
-Linear growth suggests a constant extra increase throughout time, resulting in a straight path on a graph.
+Linear growth suggests a constant increase throughout time, resulting in a straight path on a graph.
 This means that the annual percentage increase is decreasing slightly with each passing year.

 Steps